-Integrated gradients capture features that account fo the change in output between the baseline x' and the target point x.
+- $\blacksquare$ The baseline x' can be either an all-zero image/embedding, a random input/embedding, or the average input/embedding. - IntGs capture features that account for the change in output between the baseline x' and the target point x.
 This intuitively matches what we do with counterfactual reasoning.